 The Vehicle Technologies Office (VTO) undertakes research and development activities to improve the efficiency of engines for both light and heavy-duty highway vehicles, whether they run on petroleum-based (gasoline and diesel) or alternative fuels.
 We support every type of research in these areas, from fundamental science to prototype demonstration.
-The research focuses on improving engine efficiency while meeting future federal and state emissions regulations.
-It does this through four main approaches:
+VTO's research focuses on improving engine efficiency while meeting future federal and state emissions regulations through three main approaches:

 Commercialization of these advanced combustion engine technologies could allow the U.S. to cut its transportation fuel use and corresponding greenhouse gas emissions by as much as 20 to 40 percent.

 Research and development is done in collaboration with industry, national laboratories, other federal agencies (such as the National Science Foundation) and universities, as well as through government/industry partnerships: